Top

 Boating Under the Influence

 In order to encourage boat operators to use designated drivers, the Florida Legislature categorizes Boating Under the Influence as a misdemeanor.
 In many ways, a BUI is similar to its cousin, the DUI.
 Just like a DUI, a BUI increases in penalties the more often you are convicted.
-Even a first time conviction of DUI can have serious penalties, including imprisonment, fines, and impoundment of your boat.
+Even a first-time conviction of DUI can have serious penalties, including imprisonment, fines, and impoundment of your boat.

 To prove the crime of Boating Under the Influence, the State has to prove that you were under the influence of alcohol or a chemical or controlled substance to the extent that your normal facilities were impaired OR that you have a blood-alcohol level of at least .08 grams of alcohol per 100 milliliters of blood, or more commonly, a breath-alcohol level of at least .08 grams of alcohol per 210 liters of breath.
 Note that the State only has to prove one of these elements.
-Proving either impairment or BAC is enough to get a conviction.
-To prove impairment, the State can rely on a variety of factors, including, but not limited to: results of breath, blood, or urine tests, performance on field sobriety exercises, and observations made by officers while investigating the crime.
-Ever tried performing field sobriety exercises while standing on a boat?
-It’s not easy.

 When faced with a potential BUI conviction, some people may be tempted to refuse to provide a breath sample or participate in field sobriety tests.
 Rather than saving you from conviction, refusals can be used as evidence of impairment by the State.
 Much like driving a car, when you decide to operate a boat or other water vessel, you agree to Implied Consent.
+Consult a BUI attorney in Daytona Beach for more details about this.

 Implied Consent

 Implied Consent is a policy that is outlined in Florida Statute 327.352.
 The statute essentially requires any person operating a vessel (including boats, jet skis, etc.) to submit to a breath, blood, or urine test and field sobriety exercises at the request of an officer if the officer believes that the person is impaired.
-Refusals to submit to these tests is admissible in any subsequent criminal proceedings.
+Refusals to submit to these tests are admissible in any subsequent criminal proceedings.

 This is very similar to the implied consent for driving a motor vehicle, but there is one key difference.
-If you refuse to submit to a breath test while driving your car, you will automatically have you license suspended for one year.
+If you refuse to submit to a breath test while driving your car, you will automatically have your license suspended for one year.
 That same refusal, but for a boat or water vessel, does not affect your driver’s license.
 Instead, you will be given a civil penalty of $500.00 if it is your first refusal; though a second refusal will result in a misdemeanor charge.
 It is also important to remember that these refusals overlap with DUIs, so if you previously refused to submit a breath test while driving your car, refusing while driving your boat will result in a misdemeanor.

 First Time BUI Offenses